msukrualev/msukrualev/README.md

 - 📫 How to reach me **msukrualevgr@gmail.com**

-- ⚡ Constantly seeking new things to learn is my lifestyle
+- ⚡ Constantly seeking new things to learn is my lifestyle.

 <h3 align="left">Connect with me:</h3>
 <p align="left">